 Garry has a BSc applied geology, FGAA gemologist, Diploma of Diamond Technology and JAA registered appraiser.
 In 1976 he established Melbourne diamond design award winning jeweller, Precious Metals and later changed the name to Holloway Diamonds.
-In 1984 he studied the Fire Scope while undertaking the Gemological Association of Australia’s Diamond Diploma.
+In 1984 he studied the Fire Scope while undertaking the Gemmological Association of Australia’s Diamond Diploma.
 This led to a long and passionate interest in diamond cut.

 After the publication of the Gemological Institute of America‘s ‘brilliance’ report in 1998 this passion became a crusade to improve the cut quality of all diamonds.

-Garry wrote tutorials for www.Pricescope.com and developed the Holloway Cut Adviser (HCA) system in 2000, invented and released a portable Ideal-Scope in 2001.
+Garry wrote tutorials for www.Pricescope.com and developed and patented the Holloway Cut Adviser (HCA) system in 2000.
+In 2001 he released a portable Ideal-Scope.
 In 2004 he was one of the four Cut Group organizers and a speaker at the 1st International Diamond Cut Conference (IDCC) in Moscow, Russia.
 The HCA has been used to grade the cut quality of tens of millions of diamonds worth billions of dollars.
 HCA was granted a US patent U.S. Patent 7,251,619 and Look Like diamond also received a US patent 20200011807.

 The development and workings of HCA can be discovered at this static website www.diamond-cut.com.au which has remained unchanged as the documentation of the workings behind HCA.
 GIA developed their round diamond cut grading system six years later which essentially is the same as outlined in the HCA patent.